What is digital preservation?

 The University Libraries follows the most current guidelines and standards for managing its digital assets.
-We are currently working on a pilot program to establish an institutional repository for the University at Albany.
+In 2014 the Libraries launched Scholars Archive, an institutional repository of articles, data and other scholarly works generated on campus.
 One of the primary goals of this initiative is to ensure preservation of our digital assets.

 "How to Draw the Human Figure Body Proportions Action & Rendering" by Gertrude Heaton was published in 1936.
 This book is no longer under copyright due to its age.
 This is one of several hundred books digitized by the Preservation Department.

 The Digital Collections and Services page under the Digital Preservation website provides information about the National Digital Information Infrastructure and Preservation Program, Web Capture and Archiving, and Preservation Digital Reformatting Program.

 The Digital Preservation website (Library of Congress) offers information about the National Digital Stewardship Alliance, Digital Preservation Outreach and Education, The National Digital Stewardship Residency, and the National Digital Information Infrastructure and Preservation Program(NDIIPP).

 NDIIPP page provides the publication history from NDIIPP from 2002 to the present.
 Recent titles include: “Analysis of Current Digital Preservation Policies,” and “Perspectives on Personal Digital Archiving.”

 The PARS website offers information about preservation and reformatting of library materials in all types of institutions and applying new technologies to assure continued access to library collections.

 DPE gives information about digital preservation across academic research, cultural, public administration and industry sectors in Europe.